Rethinking the Objectives of Extractive Question Answering: Experimental Setup

 \section{Experimental Setup}

-We use Transformers \cite{wolf2019huggingface} for LRM implementation.
-Our experiments were done on a machine with four 16GB GPUs using PyTorch~\cite{paszke2019pytorch}.
-We used the Adam optimizer with a decoupled weight decay~\cite{loshchilov2018decoupled}.
-For experiments with LRMs, the SQuAD1.1 default hyperparameters and scheduler settings were used, as proposed by specific LRM authors.
+We use Transformers \cite{wolf2019huggingface} for language representation model (LRM) implementation.
+Our experiments were done on 16GB GPUs using PyTorch~\cite{paszke2019pytorch}.
+For experiments with LRMs, we used Adam optimizer with a decoupled weight decay~\cite{loshchilov2018decoupled}.
+The used hyperparameters were the same as the SQuADv1.1 default hyperparameters as proposed by specific LRM authors through all our datasets.
+For BIDAF, we tuned hyperparameters using Hyperopt \cite{bergstra2013hyperopt} separately for independent and compound objectives\footnote{We used $f_{madd}$ similarity during parameter tuning.}.
+See Appendix \ref{section:hyperparameters} for further details.

+In all our experiments, we apply \textit{length filtering} (LF).
+Therefore, probabilities $P(a_{s} = i, a_{e} =j)$ are set to $0$ iff $j-i>\zeta$, where $\zeta$ is a length threshold.
+Following~\citet{devlin2019bert}, we set $\zeta = 30$ in all of our experiments.